 Visiting Us During the Pandemic: What You Need to Know

 Welcome!
 The Ackland reopened its doors on Wednesday, January 27 with timed ticketing and limited capacity.
 Starting May 14, tickets will no longer be required and walk-up visits will be welcome!
-Scroll down for tickets and all the information you’ll need for your visit.
+Scroll down for all the information you’ll need for your visit.
 We can’t wait to welcome you back!

 What To Expect

 Welcome back to the Ackland!
 We’ve missed you!

 In order to open to the public as safely as possible during the pandemic, the Ackland Art Museum has made significant changes to our daily operations.
 We want to ensure that visitors have the best experience possible.

 This page will help provide more information about what you can expect during your visit, including:

 - Enhanced cleaning and safety precautions

 The Ackland Art Museum is committed to fulfilling our mission in a manner that makes the safety and well-being of Museum visitors, volunteers, and staff our highest priority.
 In developing appropriate protocols and procedures, we have followed the recommended guidelines of the Centers for Disease Control and Prevention (CDC), the North Carolina Department of Health and Human Services, and the University of North Carolina at Chapel Hill.